Grow every day with a personalized plan. Start here

 About the author

 Esther Perel is a Belgian psychotherapist and international advisor focused on sexual and emotional relationships.
-She also spreads her professional word on two podcasts and a series of therapy training.
+She hosts two podcasts and runs training programs for therapists.

 Join 55+ million learners worldwide